Nebraska woman's accused killer slashes his neck in courtroom horror: reports

 NEBRASKA COUPLE CHARGED WITH BRUTALLY MURDERING, DISMEMBERING TINDER DATE

-Trail and Bailey Boswell, 25, who is awaiting trial, have charged with first-degree murder in the killing and dismemberment of 24-year-old Sydney Loofe.
+Trail and Bailey Boswell, 25, who is awaiting trial, have charged with first-degree murder in the killing and dismemberment of 24-year-old Sydney Loofe in November 2017.

 Her body was found dismembered in garbage bags, the news outlet reported.